Culver’s Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

-- All exterior signs and supplies for your Restaurant must meet Culver’s standards and specifications and comply with any local government regulations, and must be manufactured by a supplier approved by Culver’s
+- All exterior signs and supplies for your Restaurant must meet Culver’s standards and specifications, comply with any state or local government regulations, and must be manufactured by a supplier approved by Culver’s

 - The estimate includes the cost to acquire and install all point of sale system/cash registers, but it does not include sales tax.
 All point of sale system/cash registers for your Restaurant must meet Culver’s standards and specifications.

 10. Miscellaneous Expenses: $20,000 to $40,000